nickzuck/Data-Structures-and-Algorithms/README.md

 <B>Issues</B><br/>
-If you find any issues or the way in which code quality can be improved you can report the issue and I will try to fix as soon as possible.
+If you find any issues or the way in which code quality can be improved you can report the issue and I will try to fix as soon as possible.<b>The above code works well in C++11 environment or similiar</b>.If you still feel that something needs to be changed or update.
+Don't hesitate to tease me with the issue button on the right side of this repo
 And yes you can also contribute to better code by mailing me withe above given <A href = '#mail'>mail id</A>

 HAPPY CODING !